 Gradually, Riverton attracted year-round residents who commuted by train or steamboat to jobs in Philadelphia.
 Sloan’s core planning principles, however, were still evident in expansions in 1877 and 1900.
 Today, over half the structures in the village’s nearly mile square area are listed in the National Register of Historic Places.
 The Riverton Historic District includes fine examples of residential styles popular in the late nineteenth and early twentieth centuries.

 Riverton became a separate borough in 1893.
-With a population around 2,600, the town retains much of its historic ambience and small town charm.
+With a population of around 2,600, the town retains much of its historic ambiance and small-town charm.